All posts

 • The harness watches the on-chain receipt, parses Safe ExecutionSuccess / Failure events, flips the proposal to executed/failed, logs everything to the ledger.

 AP uses it for paying bills.
 Treasury uses it for yield deposits and rebalances.
 AR uses it for void / refund flows.
+Capital uses it for vesting deployments.
 Same architecture; different proposing agent.
-New agents in v2 (Payroll?
-Tax?
-Compliance?) plug into the same loop.
+New agents (Compliance Officer in v1.5, Tax Accountant in year-1.5) plug into the same loop.

 3. The LLM service abstraction